 Here’s what our experience looked like.

 Mortgage rates were lower than we expected

-Although mortgage interest rates fell to all-time lows this spring, ours was still below-average this summer.
+Although mortgage interest rates have continued to fall to all-time lows since we bought our house, our rate was still below-average at the time.
 With a little negotiation, we got a 2.75% interest rate, nearly 1% lower than our original estimate.
 That amounts to a savings of $156 a month or $56,000 over the life of the loan.

 If you’re curious about what kind of rate you could qualify for right now, check out the mortgage rate search tool in Money Talks News’ Solutions Center.

 We also caught a break on the home price itself.
 Home prices are typically high in June, and they’re even higher this year compared with last year.
 However, our purchase offer was accepted at $5,000 under the asking price, a discount of 1.4%.

 If you’re considering homebuying soon, check out “6 Tips to Get the Best Deal on a Mortgage During the Pandemic.”